 Sheryll Durrant is an urban farmer, educator and food justice advocate.
-She is the director of the urban farm and garden program for Sustainable Flatbush, developing community based urban agricultural projects in Brooklyn.
+Sheryll is the resident manager of Kelly Street Garden, part of an affordable housing development in South Bronx’s Longwood neighborhood.
+Formerly, she was the director of the urban farm and garden program for Sustainable Flatbush, developing community based urban agricultural projects in Brooklyn.
 In 2013, she developed a medicinal and culinary herb garden as an outdoor classroom on the grounds of The Flatbush Reformed Church, in partnership with Sacred Vibes Apothecary.
 Also in 2013 she helped to develop a solar powered hydroponic garden at Wyckoff Farmhouse Museum in partnership with Boswyck Farms.
 She is currently a 2014 certificate student in Urban Agriculture at Just Food’s Farm School NYC.

 Sheryll is a certified master composter through the NYC Compost Project, a 2013 WAAB Fellow, and in 2012 she received a Certificate of Achievement in Community Organizing from Citizens Committee For NYC Neighborhood Leadership Institute.
 She is a parent founder and board VP of Brooklyn Free School, and currently district committee co-chair and budget delegate for Participatory Budgeting in the 45th Council District.